Rock Climbing For Kids In The World: The Ultimate Fun And Adventure

 Photo: Eirian Evans / Wikimedia Commons

-Wales is perhaps one of the best options for young climbers – indoor training centers complemented by vast outdoor crags, all against the backdrop of breathtaking landscapes.
+Wales is perhaps one of the best options for rock climbing for kids in the world.
+It has indoor training centers complemented by vast outdoor crags, all against the backdrop of breathtaking landscapes.
 Snowdonia National Park takes the cake for beginner-dedicated rock climbing.
 For somewhat easier routes on rugged rock faces, examples include Tryfan Bach, quite frequented by families.
 A place with crashing sea cliffs, Pembrokeshire has been developed to include really straightforward, yet well-protected routes for young children, especially as seen at locations like St. David’s Head.

 Best Time To Visit: Spring and Summer (April – August)